-Paul Howarth: “Yes, I believe organisational values are exceedingly important because they strongly influence company behaviours, and these behaviours then become the company culture.
-So, if you can get the organisational values right from day one, and you live those values, then you can actually affect the culture in a very positive, or negative, way…depending on the values you implement.
+Paul Howarth: “I believe organisational values are exceedingly important.
+They are important because they strongly influence company behaviours.
+These behaviours become the company culture.
+Get the organisational values right from day one you can affect the culture in a positive/negative way.
+Depending on the values you implement of course.

 How would you define the term ‘values’?

 Paul: “Values can mean very different things for different people, organisations, and type of leadership team.

 “In healthcare you might have values based around compassion and care.
 Whereas in a corporate organisation, the equivalent may be more customer-centric.
 There are many things that you can have as values.
 It depends on what matters to you as a company.
 Your values should be broader than your business objectives.
 So that you get to the values destination.
 As well as achieving your business objectives.”

 Do you think that by having good values people feel more valued themselves, and then work harder?

 Paul: “It depends on the values you set and what environment you are trying to create.
 The values you establish will determine the culture and working environment of your organisation.
 If you are trying to create an intimidating corporate office you can do so with certain values.
 If you want to fashion a relaxed coastal vibe (like we do) you can with values.
 It really depends on what the organisation wants from their employees.
 I see values more as the intangible aspects.
 Values encompass the moral and emotional qualities.
 But that’s just my personal preference.”

 Whether or not your organisation goes through a process to identify values or not, values are implicit.
 But often implied values are not well thought through.
 Because the company is in a very macho orientated industry you may have a macho management culture.
 This is not necessarily a good thing.

 Often values are inherited.
 Many originate from our heritage, social culture, class systems and so on.